 Apply for Additional Assistance

 If you are really having a hard time financially, you may want to consider applying for additional benefits in addition to the Social Security Disability Insurance benefits you are already receiving.
-Benefits such as food stamps, Supplemental Security Income and medical assistance can provide you with additional resources during the month.
+Benefits such as SNAP (formerly food stamps), Supplemental Security Income and medical assistance can provide you with additional resources during the month.
 It is important to note, however, that these benefits are based on income limitations and need.
 If your household income exceeds the limits established, you will not qualify for these additional benefits.

 Start Clipping Coupons

 When most people discuss tips to make Social Security Disability benefits stretch further, they discuss things like budget and low-income housing.
 Coupons, however, are a wonderful way to reduce expenses without sacrificing quality of life.
 People who use coupons on a regular basis can cut their grocery expenses by fifty dollars a week or more.
 Shop the sales at your local grocery stores and combine the sales prices with coupons.
 You'll be surprised to see that you may actually be able to cut your grocery bills in half.

 If you qualify for SSI and food stamps, you will likely qualify for energy assistance as well.
 Energy assistance isn't automatically given out to those who qualify for it.
 It is usually provided as a once-a-year benefit that will help defray your annual energy costs.
 The exact amount of your benefit will be determined by your total energy bills, where you live, and how much income you have.
 Contact your energy provider and let them know you are on Social Security Disability and that you would like to find out what energy assistance programs are available in your area.